 - 1 cup powdered sugar

-- Preheat oven to 325 degrees.
-Spray a 12 cup Bundt pan with nonstick cooking spray.
+- Preheat oven to 325°F. Spray a bundt pan with nonstick cooking spray.

 - Beat the butter on medium, until fluffy, about 2 minutes.
 Gradually mix in sugar and beat on medium 4 minutes.
 Add eggs, one at a time, beating after each addition until yolks disappear.